mvdutta/weight-tracking-client/README.md

 1. From their dashboard, CNAs can:
     - check and send messages to multiple users
     - view the current census list
-    - create a new weight sheet for the week and enter in data for each patient
+    - create a new weight sheet
     - view previous weight sheets
     - save and update entered data at any time before the weight sheet is finalized by the RD
 2. From their dashboard, RDs can: